Tamschi/taml/docs/index.rst

 - Unambiguous and Debuggable
 - Computer-readable

-One central feature is that it uses headings rather than indentation or nested brackets to denote complex data structures.
+One central feature is that it uses headings rather than indentation or far-spanning nested brackets to denote complex data structures.
 Another is the relatively strong distinction between data types.

 In addition to this, implementations of the file format *should* make it easy to make it easy for software end(!) users to learn about and correct mistakes in configuration files.